Lluis-Quintana/Lluis-Quintana/README.md

-- HI !
+🙋‍♂️ : !
 I’m @Lluis-Quintana and I'm a junior dev completely in love with CSS and with huge interest about learning some new technologies.

-- Technologies I used:
+💻: Technologies I used:

 <p>
   <a href="#" target="_blank">